-For the 2016-2017 Grant Cycle, Rockfall will entertain grant applications for amounts ranging from $500 to $15,000.
-Multiple grants will be awarded, but only one grant in excess of $10,000 can be awarded.
+Grants generally range from $500 to $15,000.
+Multiple grants are awarded, however, only one grant in excess of $10,000 can be funded in a given year.

 Grant Applicant Workshop:

-Wednesday, September 14, 2016, 5:00 – 6:00 PM at deKoven House Community Center, 27 Washington Street, Middletown, CT.
+Location: deKoven House Community Center, 27 Washington Street, Middletown, CT 06457

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Applications submitted electronically should be sent to firstname.lastname@example.org.
+Applications must be sent electronically to email@example.com.